School of English

 BA, MA, PhD (Sheffield); PGCHE (Edge Hill); FHEA

 I work in the area of language, gender and sexuality (or queer linguistics) within the broader field of sociolinguistics.
 My research makes use of critical discourse analysis and sociocultural linguistics alongside feminist and queer theory.
-In most of my published research, I've used linguistic ethnography to explore identity construction in communities of practice.
-This includes an older lesbian group and, more recently, multiple LGBTQ+ youth groups.
+In most of my research, I've used linguistic ethnography to explore identity construction in communities of practice, including an older lesbian group and LGBTQ+ youth groups, and I recently published the monograph Language and LGBTQ+ Youth: Analysing Marginalised Identities through an Intersectional Lens (Bloomsbury, 2026).

-Other published projects include discourse analysis of Fifty Shades of Grey fan pages on social media, representations of same-sex marriage and HIV prevention in the mainstream media, Twitter discourse around the hashtag #NotAllMen, and the naming choices of people who get married.
-I've also analysed identity construction in transgender YouTube video diaries as well as narratives produced by patients at a transgender health clinic.
+Published research that I have produced in collaboration with colleagues includes critical discourse analysis of how same-sex marriage, HIV prevention, and trans inclusion in sports are represented in the mainstream media, of Twitter discourse around the hashtag #NotAllMen, and into the naming choices of people who get married.
+I've also analysed identity construction in transgender YouTube video diaries, as well as narratives produced by patients at a transgender health clinic.

 Expertise Summary

-I was elected to the BAAL Special Interest Group on Language, Gender and Sexuality board in 2013, and the International Gender and Language Association (IGALA) committee in 2015.
+I am currently President of the International Gender and Language Association (IGALA), having previously served on the committee from 2015-2021.
+I was elected to the BAAL Special Interest Group on Language, Gender and Sexuality board in 2013 and served on the committee until 2021.
 I am on the Organising Committee for the annual conference on Language and Sexuality (Lavender Languages and Linguistics), and hosted this at Nottingham in April 2017.
-I was an Editorial Board member for the Journal of Language and Sexuality from 2013-18, and am currently the journal's Editor for Book Reviews.
+I am also a member of the Linguistic Ethnography Forum, and the British Association of Applied Linguistics.
+I am co-Editor of the Bloomsbury Studies in Queer Linguistics book series, with William Leap and Rodrigo Borba.
+I was an Editorial Board member for the Journal of Language and Sexuality from 2013-18, and the journal's Editor for Book Reviews from 2018-2023.
 I served on the Editorial Board for the journal Gender and Language between 2017-2020, and have been a member of the Advisory Board for the Journal of Language and Discrimination since 2016.
 I also chair the North and Midlands Language, Gender and Sexuality Reading Group.
 I have been a Fellow of the Higher Education Academy since 2012.

 Teaching Summary